DAY 1, September 02, 2019 | Lima

 The Vistadome is the ideal train for those who want to be in contact with the environment and appreciate the wonderful journey to Machu Picchu.

-Surrounded entirely by glass and wagons with large panoramic windows offering incomparable scenic views and innumerous opportunities to capture
+Surrounded entirely by glass and wagons with large panoramic windows offering incomparable scenic views, you will have numerous opportunities to capture

 amazing pictures and feel connected with the landscape of Peru.